jdcook/phaserquest/README.md

 # phaserquest
-A first attempt at making a clean typescript, webpacked dev setup for a Phaser js project
+A first attempt at making a well-structured typescript, webpacked dev setup for a Phaser js project

 ## Setup
 Make sure you have [Node, NPM](https://nodejs.org/en/download/), and [Yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable) installed.